deneb-v/Mesunda/README.md

 - [Composer](https://getcomposer.org/download/)

 ## First time configuration
-1. Open XAMPP control panel then start Apache and Mysql module
+1. Open XAMPP control panel then start Apache and Mysql module.
-2. Open http://localhost/phpmyadmin/ then create new database for this project
+2. Open http://localhost/phpmyadmin/ then create new database for this project.
 3. Clone / download this project.
-4. Open project file folder and duplicate `.env.example` file
+4. Open project file folder and duplicate `.env.example` file.
-5. Rename the duplicated file to `.env` then open the file
+5. Rename the duplicated file to `.env` then open the file.
 6. Look for this section
     ```
     DB_CONNECTION=mysql